Contemporary painting studio

 Are there any other costs?
 Is there anything I need to bring?

 Access to basic painting and drawing materials will be available as part of this course.
 We advise you to bring along a sketchbook for recording ideas, notes and feedback (A5 or A4 size) alongside any imagery to support your projects.
-You may wish to bring your own brushes and painting tools, alongside canvas or board as the course you’re your work progresses.
+You may wish to bring your own brushes and painting tools, alongside canvas or board as the course and your work progresses.

 Need art supplies?
 As a City Lit student, our partners London Graphic Centre offer 15% student discount, from pencils to printing services.
 To get LGC student discount, students will need to show proof/ confirmation of enrolment of them being a student at City Lit.
 You can apply in-store or by simply emailing email@example.com with a scan or photo of relevant confirmation.
 The student discount does not apply to products that are already discounted or on offer.
 More information can be found here- https://www.londongraphics.co.uk/studentdiscounts/.